LearnersGuild/learning-os/game/we-skills.md

 **Decision making**
 * Gathering input, evidence and people’s feelings
 * Effectively using input, evidence and people’s feelings towards a good decision
-* Organizing issues  * Before the DMP   * During the DMP (requires constant adjustment as the discussion evolves)
+* Organizing issues
+	* Before the DMP
+	* During the DMP (requires constant adjustment as the discussion evolves)
-* Structuring a decision making process     * Using decision methods appropriate to the situation (advanced)
+* Structuring a decision making process
+	* Using decision methods appropriate to the situation (advanced)
 * Balancing people’s needs and desires
 * Coming to clear outcomes

+**Team Brainstorming**

 **Problem solving**
 * Gathering input, evidence and people’s feelings